Skip to main content

 – New Orleans

 Rapid Re-housing for Chronically Homeless Individuals (RRCHI) moves individuals from the streets and into their own apartments and provides them with supportive services to maintain their housing.
-Depaul USA works closely with the housed clients for up to 24 months and then transitions them to independence and permanent supportive housing.
+Depaul USA works closely with the housed clients for up to 24 months and then transitions them to independence and long-term supportive housing.

 Coming Home – New Orleans

-Coming Home quickly connects clients to permanent housing without any preconditions or barriers to entry.
+Coming Home quickly connects clients to long-term housing without any preconditions or barriers to entry.
 Clients were living on the streets, in shelters, or abandoned buildings for over a year now live in apartments throughout Orleans and Jefferson parishes.
 All clients see a primary care physician, have mental health evaluations, and connect with other social service organizations.

 Depaul House – Philadelphia